Udhays07/My-100-days-C-coding-Challenge/README.md

 60. Write a Program to print Length of the string without using strlen() function. [(code)](https://github.com/Udhays07/My-100-days-C-coding-Challenge/blob/main/Day60.c)
 61. Write a Program to Toggle each character in a string.[(code)](https://github.com/Udhays07/My-100-days-C-coding-Challenge/blob/main/Day61.c)
 62. Write a Program to Remove vowels from a string.[(code)](https://github.com/Udhays07/My-100-days-C-coding-Challenge/blob/main/Day62.c)
-63. Write a Program to check if String is a palindrome or not
+63. Write a Program to check if String is a palindrome or not. [(code)](https://github.com/Udhays07/My-100-days-C-coding-Challenge/blob/main/Day63.c)
 64. Write a Program to Sort a string in alphabetical order
 65. Write a Program to Remove brackets from an algebraic expression
 66. Write a Program to Remove characters in a string except alphabets